Regeneration in humans: Gradations of complexity

 In 2012, within 60 days it was possible, inside the lab, to grow tissue the size of half a postage stamp to the size of a football field.
 Most cell types could be grown and expanded outside of the body, with the exception of the liver, nerve and pancreas, as these tissue types need stem cell populations.

-Manufactured Vascularized Organs
+Manufactured vascularized organs

 Heart

 In 2024, researchers were able to 3D print a human heart with a biphasic bioink containing pluripotent stem cells (PSC).
 The technique they proposed and tested would first print the external features of the organ before then printing the internal features such as internal vasculature inside the previously printed structure.
 Both sets of printing were performed by extruding the bioink filament into layered structures set in a microgel medium.
 This technique was called the "SPIRIT" technique and allowed for the printing of a full-sized heart at significantly faster speeds than previous methods.